brandondoran/rethinkdb-index-tuning/README.md

   rethinkdb
   ```

-- Install dependencies and seed the database by running these commands in another terminal:
+- Install dependencies, seed the database, and create the indexes by running these commands in another terminal:

   ```
   npm install
   npm run seed
+  npm run setup
   ```

 This will create a database named `index_tuning` containing a single table named `posts`.